ZainaNadeem/url-shortnerWithAnalytics/README.md

 A production-grade URL shortener built with Spring Boot, MySQL, and Redis.

+## Why this matters
+This project demonstrates how to build a production‑ready system that combines caching, analytics, and expiration logic - the same patterns used by companies like Bitly and TinyURL.
+URL shorteners are used by millions of people every day, but the real value comes from analytics, understanding how users interact with links.
+This project combines functionality and insight by offering real‑time click tracking, daily/weekly metrics, and expiration controls.

 ## Features
 - 🔗 URL shortening with Base62 short codes
 - ⚡ Redis caching for sub-millisecond redirects